 In addiction, this balance is destroyed.
 The midbrain takes over and overrides the critical thinking areas of the prefrontal cortex.
 This disconnect explains the destructive, tragic and often incomprehensible behavior of addicts and alcoholics.
 Addiction breaks down every area of brain functioning and processing.
 The ability to think is tragically compromised.
 Even the addict often struggles to comprehend the chaos.

-…so why don’t they choose to stop?
+…so why don’t they just choose to stop?
+It’s simple.

 Addiction has wrecked the freedom of choice.

 Denial is often the most maddening part of addiction to the outsider.
 Everyone around the addict sees the toxic behavior and consequences.
 The addict often does not see it that way at all, or, if they do, only fleetingly and through a haze.
 Denial is why the addict is usually the last person to recognize the depth and seriousness of a problem.
 Essentially, that is what their brains are telling them.

-Again, this is a reflection of what is happening in the brain.
+Again, this is all a reflection of what is happening in their brain.
 The pleasure circuitry of the brain is desperately trying to protect its unobstructed access to the drug.

-What is pleasure blindness?
+What is anhedonia?

 Understanding the devastating effects of addiction on the brain should help you understand why “choice” alone is inadequate.
 In fact, you can take away alcohol from the alcoholic and all you’ll have is an angry, irritable, unhappy alcoholic.
-He will still crave alcohol, and that is truly a miserable experience.
+They will still crave alcohol, and that is truly a miserable experience.
 Treatment gets to the underlying brain dysfunctions.
 It helps the alcoholic manage stress.
 The normal pleasure circuitry comes back “online.”
 True freedom of choice can be restored.